 SPECIAL NOTICE ABOUT CITIZENSHIP: Ukraine does not recognize dual nationality.
 Candidates who were born in Ukraine are not eligible to serve in Peace Corps Ukraine.
 Volunteer safety is of paramount importance, and the protections of U.S. citizenship promote Volunteer safety.
 Under Ukrainian law, anyone born in Ukraine who became a U.S. citizen or holds a Ukrainian passport is considered a citizen of Ukraine, and not of the United States.
 If such an individual faced a legal, safety or other emergency situation in Ukraine, the Peace Corps' ability to intervene would be limited.
 If you fit either of these categories, we encourage you to look at other assignments.

 • Flexibility, adaptability, emotional maturity and ability to overcome challenges, cross-cultural awareness and sensitivity, creativity and sincere commitment to Peace Corps service.

 • Strong communication and facilitation skills, experience in teaching within formal or non-formal settings around one or more of the following areas: life skills related to physical and emotional health, HIV education; career planning, IT literacy, financial literacy and conversational English; leadership, and civics.

 • Student counselling skills, or experience with after school and mentorship programs like “Big Brothers Big Sisters", “Boys and Girls Club”, Scouts, etc.

-• Youth Engagement: dance, drama, music, sports activities, etc.
+• Youth Engagement in leisure time activities: dance, drama, music, sports activities, etc.